AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 To connect your Adobe Commerce instance to the Adobe Experience Platform, sign in to your Adobe account using your Adobe ID.
 After you sign in, the IMS organization associated with your Adobe account is displayed in this section.

-## Catalog sync
+## SaaS data export

-When your [!DNL Commerce] instance successfully connects to [!DNL Commerce Services], the catalog sync process exports product data from your [!DNL Commerce] server to [!DNL Commerce Services].
-Currently, only Product Recommendations uses the catalog sync service.
-[Learn more](catalog-sync.md) about the catalog sync process.
+When your [!DNL Commerce] instance successfully connects to [!DNL Commerce Services], the SaaS data export process exports Commerce data from your [!DNL Commerce] server to [!DNL Commerce SaaS Services] so it can be synchronized to connected Commerce Services.
+In the Admin, you can check synchronization status using the [Data Management dashboard](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/data-transfer/data-dashboard).
+For details, see the [SaaS Data Export Guide](../data-export/overview.md).